Minghaoy97/Text-analysis-of-financial-reports-by-Natural-Language-Processing/README.md

 # <div align='center' >SI630 Natural Language Processing Final Project </div><div align='center' > Text analysis of financial reports by Natural Language Processing </div>

-> Author: Minghao Yang minghaoy@umich.edu
+> Author: Minghao Yang minghaoy@umich.edu     To see the blog post, click [here](https://minghaoy.medium.com/nlp-on-financial-reports-18805bd65fc3)

 ## Project Goal
 The whole project is an experiment on performing NLP algorithms on financial reports, since traditionally analysts more focus on the structured data provided in the statements, and can only use their experience and knowledge to interpret what are contained in the unstructured text data in financial reports.